Oil, Money, Religion and 'Blood' in California

 MORNING EDITION and Los Angeles Times critic Kenneth Turan reviews one of those Oscar hopefuls, "There Will Be Blood."

-Mr. DANIEL DAY-LEWIS (Actor): (As Daniel Plainview) What it is that brought you here, sir?
+DANIEL DAY: (As Daniel Plainview) What it is that brought you here, sir?

 INSKEEP: Kenneth Turan reviews movies for MORNING EDITION and the Los Angeles Times.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.